 Australia’s best bank accounts in 2025

 To help you decide, Canstar’s researchers have assessed and rated transactions accounts on our database.
 These transaction accounts are rated daily and the top accounts with a 5-Star Rating are awarded based on their price and features.
-As of 4 August 2025, we have given a 5-Star Rating to 13 transaction accounts on Canstar’s database.
-Out of these 13, four let you earn interest on your money, and 12 don’t charge any monthly account fee.
-Westpac charges a $5 monthly account fee, which is waived if you meet certain conditions.
+As of 4 December 2025, we have given a 5-Star Rating to 11 transaction accounts on Canstar’s database.
+Of these 11, four let you earn interest on your balance, and none charge a monthly account-keeping fee.

 Expert picks: 5-Star Rated bank accounts for high transactors